StephenWinters95/FLIT_Main_Ste/README_Features.md

 Certain icons and button styles appear consistently within the site, and their appearance may vary according to the user's security level.

-For an unregistered user, or from the article summary screen, the 'like' icon shows in grey (this user is not authorised to 'like' articles)
+* For an unregistered user, or from the article summary screen, the 'like' icon shows in grey (this user is not authorised to 'like' articles).

-For a logged-in user, who hasn't yet liked this particular article, it will appear in the article detail window as red outline.
+* For a logged-in user, who hasn't yet liked this particular article, it will appear in the article detail window as red outline.
 ![like button](./django_financial_planner/docs/readme_images/f02-like-button.png?raw=true "Like button -- not activated")

-For a logged-in user who has already liked the article, it will show as red solid.
-A similar example here is an activated bookmarks button, whch shows that the current user has added this article to their reading list.
+* For a logged-in user who has already liked the article, it will show as red solid.
+Similarly, an activated bookmarks button (solid icon), means the current user added this article to their reading list.
 ![bookmarks button](./django_financial_planner/docs/readme_images/f02-bookmark-button.png?raw=true "Bookmark button -- activated")

 Clicking on the icon allows a logged-in user to toggle status on likes and bookmarks.